theosross/theo-ross-portfolio/README.md

 ## About

-Built with vanilla HTML, CSS, and JavaScript.
+Built with HTML, CSS, and JavaScript.
 Features include:
 - Project showcases for GIS and remote sensing work
 - Resume, experiences, and contact pages